signalogic/SigSRF_SDK/mediaTest_readme.md

 Timestamp matching mode goes hand-in-hand with bulk pcap processing.
 The idea is that if pcaps are being processed "after the fact" then two things are important: (i) as-fast-as-possible processing rates, and (ii) bit-exact reproducibility.
 However, when processing in bulk mode, there are key considerations to keep in mind:

   * staying within per-core CPU performance limits. mediaMin uses separate application threads to push packets to a packet queue, and "worker" threads to pull packets from this queue and perform packet and media processing (e.g. packet repair, audio decode, noise and other artifact reduction, etc).
 If a real-time interval (-rN) entry is given on the command line that is too small (for example 0.01) then application threads will push packets at a rate that exceeds what worker threads can handle.
 Of course this is affected by your platform CPU type and clock rate [1]
   * minimizing host system impact.
+These include:
-These include using a RAM disc for wav and pcap output, minimizing or pausing other application threads, and minimizing Linux housekeeping and background threads.
-See section Bulk Pcap Performance Considerations](#user-content-bulkpcapperformanceconsiderations) above about avoiding worker thread pre-emption
+    - using a RAM disc for wav and pcap output, and de-activating intermediate or unnecessary output files (e.g. jitter buffer output pcap files)
+    - minimizing or pausing other application threads
+    - minimizing Linux housekeeping and background threads

+See section [Bulk Pcap Performance Considerations](#user-content-bulkpcapperformanceconsiderations) above about avoiding worker thread pre-emption

 <a name="MD5Sums"><a/>
 ### MD5 Sums